Press Alt+1 for screen-reader mode, Alt+0 to cancelAccessibility Screen-Reader Guide, Feedback, and Issue Reporting | New window

 Designing ADA-compliant Commercial Showers & Bathrooms

-AIA/CES Provider Program # Inpro3500 - 1 LU/HSW
+AIA/CES Provider Program #Inpro3500 - 1 LU/HSW

-IDCEC Provider Program CEU-114997-R1 - 0.1 CEU-HSW-Barrier Free
+IDCEC Provider Program CEU-114997-R2 - 0.1 CEU-HSW-Barrier Free

-This course focuses on commercial washroom and bathroom design, including disability accommodation; bather/use privacy; the problems of mold, mildew and hygiene; and solid surface as a material alternative to help keep bathrooms and showers cleaner.
+Google the phrase “washroom design trends” and you get results that include – functional design, ADA compliance, low-maintenance materials, privacy, transgender accommodation and warm, high-end feel.
+This course focuses on commercial washroom and bathroom design, including disability accommodation; bather/use privacy; the problems of mold, mildew and hygiene; and solid surface as a material alternative to help keep bath¬rooms and showers cleaner.

 Learning Objectives